knight-lang/knight-lang/specs.md

 ### `DUMP(unchanged)` {#fn-dump}
 Dumps a debugging representation of its argument to stdout, and then returns it.

 This function is really meant to be used for debugging purposes (and unit testing), not in finished Knight programs.
-As such, there is no strict requirement for the debugging representation is.
+As such, there is no strict requirement for the debugging representation.

 It is **undefined behaviour** to pass a `Block` to this function (the unit tester doesn't check for blocks).
 However, as it's undefined behaviour, implementations may dump a debug representation of `Block`s if they want.